-Why Voice Surveys Are the Future of Customer Feedback
+Why AI Voice Surveys Are the Future of Customer Feedback

 Voice surveys have become the fastest growing and most impactful way to get customer feedback.
 We’ll explore why that’s the case, and how to make the most of them.

 Voice surveys are a relatively new addition to the customer feedback landscape.
 After all, voice assistants, which have driven adoption of voice across verticals, are just now reaching ubiquity.
 In 2015, there were under 400 million users of voice assistants in the world.
 By 2024, it’s expected that there will be more voice assistants than people.

 Voice is becoming pervasive, and it’s starting to be the primary way that consumers interact with businesses.

 So why are voice surveys so effective?
 How do they compare with traditional text surveys?
 Let’s dive in to explore why voice surveys are the future of customer feedback, and how to leverage Commerce.AI's voice surveys feature to better listen to your customers.

 Voice is the most natural way to communicate

 Let’s face it: text surveys are a pain.
 It takes more time, effort, and deliberation to complete text surveys, which is why they have a higher drop-out rate.